PabodaFdo/StudyPluse_AI/README.md

 ### 🎯 Weak Topic Detection

-Detects whether a topic is strong, moderate, or weak using topic-level study performance data.
+Detects whether a study topic is strong, moderate, or weak using topic-level study performance data.

 Inputs include: